gcanidemir/User_Registry_App_REST/README.md

-# CMPE_328_HW1
-CMPE 328 Homework 1 - Basic user registry application with RESTful api.
+# Basic user registry application with RESTful api.
 ## Running
 To run the application just download the project and open as maven project in any editor.

-To see the web version one can visit [deployed version](https://cmpe328-homework1.herokuapp.com/).
 ## Test
 ### Used Commands
 Commands are for windows terminal.
 So, it may not work on any other one.
 To fix this issue one may change " to ' and \\" to ".